RuiFSP/100-days-of-code/r1-log.md

     - basic, for when we do not use it often: import turtle
     - compact, for plenty uses: from turtle import Turtle
     - give alias modules: import turtle as t
-    - installing modules: some modules cannot be imported and we need to install them first
+    - installing modules: some modules cannot be imported, and we need to install them first
       - library: https://pypi.org/
   - Generating Tuples and RGB Colours - immutable value